Dontrell Hilliard Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 - He has handled 47, or 9.1%, of his team's 519 rushing attempts this season.

-- The Titans, who rank 15th in the NFL in points scored, have attempted a pass 49.2% of the time while running the ball 50.8% of the time.
+- The Titans, who rank 15th in the NFL in points scored, have dropped back to pass 49.2% of the time while running the ball 50.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hilliard's matchup with the Texans.